polkadot-developers/polkadot-docs/develop/toolkit/api-libraries/sidecar.md

 ## Next Steps

 To dive deeper, refer to the [official Sidecar documentation](https://github.com/paritytech/substrate-api-sidecar?tab=readme-ov-file#substrateapi-sidecar){target=\_blank}.
-This will provide a comprehensive guide to the available configurations and advanced usage.
+This provides a comprehensive guide to the available configurations and advanced usage.